LLyaudet/TSODLULS/README.txt

  - TSODLULS_finite_orders.h
  - TSODLULS_misc.h
  - TSODLULS_padding.h
+ - TSODLULS_sorting_long_orders.h
- - TSODLULS_sorting.h
+ - TSODLULS_sorting_short orders.h
 These headers files are here for reference but must not be used (use TSODLULS.h).
 The code of the functions is available in the following files:
  - TSODLULS_comparison.c comparison function for various primitive datatypes and cells of this library
  - TSODLULS_finite_orders.c converting primitive datatypes into unsigned integers while preserving order
  - TSODLULS_misc.c helper functions for using arrays of TSODLULS cells
  - TSODLULS_padding.c padding the lexicographic keys
- - TSODLULS_sorting.c the sorting algorithms
+ - TSODLULS_sorting_long_orders.c the sorting algorithms for long orders
-Some of the functions are also available as macro in the following files:
+ - TSODLULS_sorting_short_orders.c the sorting algorithms for short orders Some of the functions are also available as macro in the following files:
  - //not needed yet TSODLULS_comparison__macro.h
  - TSODLULS_finite_orders__macro.h
  - TSODLULS_misc__macro.h
  - TSODLULS_padding__macro.h
- - //not needed yet TSODLULS_sorting__macro.h
+ - //not needed yet TSODLULS_sorting_long_orders__macro.h and TSODLULS_sorting_short_orders__macro.h
 All these files are included in the file TSODLULS__macro.h.
-This file explains conventions and guides for using TSODLSULS macros.
+The file TSODLULS__macro.h explains conventions and guides for using TSODLSULS macros.
 The comment before a function tells whether it is available as a macro.

 There is a Makefile that you can run with "make", in order to: